How to repeat something in Python

 Safely modifying lists during iteration

 Modifying a list while you're iterating over it can lead to unpredictable results.
-Python's for loop tracks its position by index, so if you remove an item, the loop might skip the next one because the list's size and indices have changed mid-iteration.
+When you remove an item, the list's size changes, and the indices of the remaining elements shift, which often causes your loop to skip items.

-• You can easily create a copy using a slice, like this: for item in my_list[:]:.
-This lets you safely modify the original my_list inside the loop.
+for item in my_list[:]:. - This lets you safely modify the original

 Avoiding infinite loops in while statements